multiversx/mx-chainlink-sc/README.md

 # Chainlink smart contracts

-This repository contains a collection of smart contracts for the Elrond network which interact with the Chainlink ecosystem.
+This repository contains a collection of smart contracts for the MultiversX network which interact with the Chainlink ecosystem.

 ## Overview - smart contracts